mevry/get-usajobs/README.md

 Export-UsajobsReport -ReportObject $jobs -Name 'AWS'
 ```

-The spreadsheet must be closed to export.
+The spreadsheet file must be closed to export to it.
 Furthermore, there should not already be a worksheet with the provided name.

 The control numbers in the output are clickable links to the job posting.